KirkBrooks/FormController_demo/README.md

 Now check out the Messages table.
 This is an actual input form instead of a dialog.
 Just double click on a record from the list.
 Notice the familiar 4D vRecNum variable is there too - but I changed two things: I made it a form variable instead of a process variable and I moved the code to the form controller instead of the object.

 ##This idea scales well
 These are simple examples.
 I have some very complex forms that run to 400+ lines.
 That kind of complexity is extremely difficult to manage if you have to looking into individual button/list/field/variable/listbox/webarea objects to see what that object is doing and how it relates to the rest of the group.
 Having all the objects refer to the single controller method gets the focus in one place.
 I can group the various action calls (my term) for each of editing.
 I can move long processing into other methods and retain a logical representaton of what's going on.

+Another nice feature is I can duplicate objects on the form and only need to change the object name to have it work.
+This makes laying in columns of option buttons really easy.
+And if I forget to 'wire up' one of them the error pops up when it gets clicked.

 ##This makes subforms much easier to work with
 The promise of subforms is to be able to build truly portable forms that can be dropped anywhere (mostly).
 This is a little beyond the scope of this demo but a subform with a single form controller like this is much easier to manage.